pierocor/OPP/Obj-serial/Report/Report_optimization.md

 mc[a], a=0,1,2 are the integer coordinate of the cell c.
-The cell index c is then obtained by the formula
+The cell index c is then obtained by the formula:

 ```